robinmordasiewicz/presentation/README.md

 ![Deployment Options](./images/single-cdn-akamai.png)

   * Currently the ACME Corp website is using Akamai, which then load-balances to origin servers that are running in a VPC.
-The origin servers that are located in AWS are coneted with a low-latency DirectConnect, to consume the database services running on prem.
+The origin servers that are located in AWS are connected with a low-latency DirectConnect, to consume the database services running on prem.

   * When implementing a significant change there needs to be care taken into consideration when planning out an implementation.
 Currently the ACME Corp website has a static DNS record which resolves to an Akamai anycast IP address.
 The challenge is, "How is it possible to introduce F5 Distributed Cloud without making any disruptive changes that might cause downtime".